 - Navigate to Setup > Installed packages > click JBARA CSM > View Components.
 You will see a list of all Apex Classes, VF Pages, Objects and Fields that are part of our Managed Package.

 - BIONIC: Enables you to perform multiple fetches and transformations in a single rule, such as fetch data from multiple sources, merge, aggregate, and then load to an object.
 For more information about Bionic Rules, refer to Getting Started with Bionic Rules.

 Note: Custom Rules will be removed in the near future.
 Gainsight recommends that you use Bionic Rules to leverage more of the Rules Engine capabilities.
 Gainsight is also developing a utility to assist with migrating Custom Rules to Bionic Rules.
-However, Custom Rules can still be used for the following capabilities:
+However, Custom Rules can still be used for with a few scenarios of Calculated fields.

 Rules for Accounts vs. Relationships